pookleblinky/PookRPG/henchpeople/jobmoves.md

-There are 8 jobs your character can have, each of which provides you with special player moves on top of basic player moves.

-TODO: come up with some good character types
+Check in playbooks/ to see character classes you can play, and their special moves.